cansat-ptl/cubesat-web/Readme.md

 ## First things first
 - `npm i` install all the dependencies

-## Running project:
+## Frontend (website):
-- `npm run serve` to start live server
 - `npm run build` to build for testing
+- `npm run watch` build + watch for changes
 - `npm run production` to build for production

-## Docker
-Makefile is included to automate build of nginx docker container
+## Running project using docker
+- `docker-compose up` to get backend and containers up and running
+- `docker-compose up -d` if you want it in background